 Also, if you plan on hiking, don’t forget appropriate footwear!
 Read all our tips for the Best Travel Shoes.

 Malibu is incredibly photogenic!
 From the mountains to the shoreline, there is beauty in every direction.
 Rather than using your phone to capture the beautiful sights, upgrade to a real camera that takes high quality photos.

 Whether you are spending long days at the beach or parking and walking to multiple sights, you will want to bring a day pack that can hold everything you will need.

 I like to wear a comfortable backpack (or even a backpack/fanny pack combo) so that I am sure I can comfortably carry beach gear, my camera and car keys while out exploring all the best things to see in Malibu!

 More Top USA Destinations

-We have many more detailed travel guides for trips across the United States to help you plan your perfect trip!
+We have many more detailed travel guides for trips across the United States to help you plan your perfect vacation!

 Visit More of the West Coast

 We love visiting the West Coast – and have tons of tips for fellow travelers!
 Use our guides for spending a weekend in San Diego, driving the Columbia River Gorge or the Oregon Coast, along with the best things to do in Florence OR, San Francisco and Crescent City, CA.